📅 SAAS 2026/27: Key Dates & Quick Facts

 Section 1: SAAS & Student Finance Scotland

-When to apply for SAAS 2025-26?
-You can start your application as soon as the portal opens, which is typically in April 2025.
+When to apply for SAAS 2026-27?
+You can start your application as soon as the portal opens, which is typically in April 2026.
 Even if you don’t have a confirmed place yet, you should apply with your “preferred” choice.
-To ensure your money is in your bank account for the start of the semester, you must submit your application by the “guarantee date” of June 30, 2025.
+To ensure your money is in your bank account for the start of the semester, you must submit your application by the “guarantee date” of June 30, 2026.
 Applying after this date is possible, but you risk starting your course without your funding in place.

 How many years will SAAS fund you for?
 In Scotland, SAAS typically provides funding for the full duration of your undergraduate degree, which is usually four years.
 However, they also offer what is known as a “+1 year” or “gift year”.
 This extra year of funding can be used if you need to repeat a year, change courses, or if you previously studied an HNC/HND at college before moving to university.
 In total, SAAS will fund a maximum of five years for most undergraduate journeys.
+Funding for Masters and postgraduate study works differently, which we explain in our guide to SAAS postgraduate funding.

 What is the minimum maintenance loan 2025-26?
 For Scottish students, the minimum loan amount depends on your household income.
 If your household earns £34,000 or more, you will still qualify for a non-income assessed loan of at least £8,400 per year.
 This ensures that every student has access to some level of support, regardless of their family’s wealth.
 If you are an RUK student (from England, Wales, or NI), the minimums vary, but for many on the new Plan 5, it starts around £4,915 for those living away from home outside London.